alterationx10/alterationx10/blog/drafts/build-an-app.md

             }
   } yield ExitCode.success

-  // We call .orDie here to give up, instead of having an error channel,
+  // We call .orDie here to give up, instead of having an something in the error channel,
   // because if we can't construct our dependencies, our app isn't going to
   // work anyway.
   val appLayer: ZLayer[Any, Nothing, Hasher] = {